SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

 Recommended modules
 -------------------
-These modules are required only for some of Motion_Tracking's modules and won't be necessary if you do not use these optional features (e.g. the GUI).
+These modules are required only for some of Pyper's modules and won't be necessary if you do not use these optional features (e.g. the GUI).

 :Command line: